Albert Ellis (prospector)

-Sir Albert Fuller Ellis CMG (28 August 1869 – 11 July 1951) was a prospector in the Pacific.
+Sir Albert Fuller Ellis CMG (28 August 1869 – 11 July 1951) was an Australian prospector in the Pacific.
 He discovered phosphate deposits on the Pacific islands of Nauru and Banaba (Ocean Island) in 1900.
 He was the British Phosphate Commissioner for New Zealand from 1921 to 1951.

 Biography

-Ellis was born in Roma, Queensland; his family moved to Waikato in New Zealand, where he attended the Cambridge District High School.
+Ellis was born in Roma, Queensland; his family moved to Waikato in New Zealand three months later, where he eventually attended the Cambridge District High School.
 At the age of 18, Ellis joined his brothers James and George in working for John T. Arundel and Co.
 Their father George C. Ellis, a chemist, and later a farmer in New Zealand, was a director of the company.
 John T. Arundel and Co. was engaged in Pacific trading of phosphates, copra, and pearl shell.
 While working in the company's Sydney office in 1899 Ellis determined that a large rock from Nauru being used as a doorstop was rich in phosphate.
 Following the discovery Ellis traveled to Ocean Island and Nauru and confirmed the discovery.